mylittletony/mylittletony.github.io/_posts/2016-03-03-case-study-unifi-vs-cucumber.markdown

     <img src="/images/case-studies/unifi-comparison/unifi-map.png">
   </div>

-<p>A general note, <b>UniFi is local hosted</b> while <b>Cucumber is cloud hosted</b>.
+<p>A general note, <b>UniFi is local hosted</b> while <b>CT WiFi is cloud hosted</b>.
 No real pro/con here, just something to keep in mind.</p>

 <hr>

 <h2>Conclusion:</h2>

-<p>Cucumber Tony is built around the guest access/splash model.
+<p>CT WiFi is built around the guest access/splash model.
 While not a bad thing that does restrict some functionality if you aren't using those features.</p>

 <p>However at the end of the day the pros outweigh the cons in every instance.
 The only feature preventing me from a migrating is the time-based SSIDs as mentioned above.</p>

-<p>Overall Cucumber is a very solid platform with amazing support.</p>
+<p>Overall CT WiFi is a very solid platform with amazing support.</p>

 <hr>

 <div class="mdl-typography--text-center">
-<p><i>Cucumber Tony is a cloud based WiFi management platform for businesses.
+<p><i>CT WiFi is a cloud based WiFi management platform for businesses.
 The firmware gives consumer-grade WiFi access points enterprise-like capabilities.
 Or you can utilise the captive portal solution with your existing infrastructure.
-Create a free account and check it here <a href="https://cucumberwifi.io">cucumberwifi.io</a></i></p>
+Create a free account and check it here <a href="https://ct-networks.io">ct-networks.io</a></i></p>
 <div class="mdl-typography--text-center">
-<h2>Come join Cucumber</h2>
+<h2>Come join CT WiFi</h2>
 <a href="https://my.ctapp.io/#/create" class="button success dst">Sign Up</a><br>
-<p>Sign-up for Cucumber Tony, it's free for unlimited access points :)</p>
+<p>Sign-up for CT WiFi, it's free for unlimited access points :)</p>
 </div>
 <hr>
 </div>